uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

 | `getPentagonIndexes`          | `getPentagons`        |
 | `h3GetBaseCell`               | `getBaseCellNumber`   |

+### naming note

+- `isValid*` should mean that a full validity check is made
+- without `Valid` (like in the case of `isPentagon`), we do not guarantee that a full validity check is made; instead, a user should assume only a minimal bit mask check is done
+    - we could imagine a `isValidPengaton` function, if full verification would be convenient
+- similarly, a function like `cellsAreNeighbors` will assume each cell has passed the `isValidCell` check; the function will do only minimal work to determine if they are neighbors

+### todo
-todo: Do we have general guidance on when to use a `get` prefix with a function and when not?
+- Do we have general guidance on when to use a `get` prefix with a function and when not?

 ## H3 Grid Functions